-Centennial Park Nature Trail
+The Nature Trail

-Look up and across the stream and you will see an emergent rimu (Dacrydium cupressinum) with its graceful drooping leaves.
+Look up and across the stream and you will see an emergent rimu (Dacrydium cupressinum) with its characteristic graceful drooping leaves.

-2. This grove of trees is mahoe or whiteywood (Melicytus ramiflorus) – there are many around here.
-Note white-patterned trunk, fine-toothed leaves, and flowers (early summer) sprouting directly from quite thick branches.
+This grove of trees is māhoe, or whiteywood (Melicytus ramiflorus) – there are many around here.
+Note their white-patterned, sometimes mossy trunks, fine-toothed leaves and creamy scented flowers (early summer) which sprout directly from quite thick branches.

 The small grasses (sedges) with grooved leaves are Carex dissita and C. lambertiana (distinguishable by their flowers in early summer).

 Down the steps to the left, onto the Kohekohe Track.

 The shiny fern with serrated leaves is petako or sickle spleenwort (Asplenium polyodon).
 Nearby is shining karamu (Coprosma lucida).

 Turn left at the bottom of the steps.

 This grove of kahikatea (see 4) comprises juveniles with feathery leaves and many young adults acquiring threadlike leaves.
 Young kahikatea are often packed so tightly together they knock each other in the wind.

 This large female pigeonwood (Hedycarya arborea) has numerous vertical, blackish epicormic shoots growing from its trunk.